manila/zulip-api-rust-client/README.md

 ## Installing

-TODO: How to add to crate to Cargo.toml
+TODO: How to add to crate to Cargo.toml.

 ## Examples